Tech Kids Unlimited

 Research tasks (e.g. compiling a list of programming languages taught in schools)

-We extend our gratitude to community partners for their incredible work and invaluable support.
+These are some of our past worksites.
+We sincerely thank our worksite partners for their incredible efforts and invaluable support.

 Thank you!